rak-n-rok/Krake/docs/dev/scheduling.rst

 resources only to backends that matches **all** defined labels.
 Based on the resource, Krake supports the following label constraints:

+- The Cluster label constraints for the Application resource
-- The cluster label constraints for the application resource
+- The Cloud label constraints for the Cluster resource
-- The OpenStack project label constraints for the Magnum cluster resource
+- The OpenStack project label constraints for the Magnum Cluster resource (Warning: Due to stability and development issues on the side of Magnum, this feature isn't actively developed anymore.)

 A simple language for expressing label constraints is used.
 The following operations can be expressed: